-Armenia is concerned mainly with air pollution and its northern province of Lori is the worst in numbers.
-According to Minister Grigoryan, one of the main reasons is the insufficient environmental fees, which nowadays do not motivate the companies to reduce the amount of emitted substances.
+Armenia is mainly concerned with air pollution, and its northern province of Lori is the worst in numbers.
+According to Minister Grigoryan, one of the main reasons is insufficient environmental fees, which nowadays do not motivate the companies to reduce the amount of emitted substances.

-"The problem was also the lack of proper monitoring system," adds Nikol Krejčová, coordinator of the Armenian project.
-Since this year, all mining companies are obliged to publish emission data every three months and in the Alaverdi Copper Smelting Plant, there is a continuous monitoring instaled.
+"The problem was also the lack of a proper monitoring system," adds Nikol Krejcova, coordinator of the Armenian project.
+Since this year, all mining companies are required to publish emission data every three months.
+In the Alaverdi Copper Smelting Plant, there is continuous monitoring installed.
 These data are publicly available on the website of the Ministry of Nature Protection in order to contribute to public participation in decision-making.

-However, to what extent these figures are reliable cannot be estimated at this time.
+However, to an extent, these figures are not reliable at this time.
 The Armenian government has recently asked its German counterpart for a mobile monitoring system to check the reported data.
 At the same time, the Ministry hopes for financial support from the European Union.

-According to the World Health Organization (WHO) report, Armenia, together with Bosnia and Herzegovina, is ranked fifth on the scale of pollution mortality rates per the number of inhabitants.
-The government's eminent interest is therefore to analyze the impact of pollution on human health, Minister Grigoryan said at a meeting anticipating the analysis results eagerly.
-The soil and sediment samples are now being examined in the laboratories of the University of Chemical Technology in Prague.
-The findings are to be known in October.
+According to the World Health Organization (WHO) report, Armenia, together with Bosnia and Herzegovina, is ranked fifth on the scale of pollution mortality rates per number of inhabitants.
+The government's eminent interest is, therefore, an analysis of the impact of pollution on human health, Minister Grigoryan said at a meeting, eagerly anticipating the analysis results.
+The soil and sediment samples are now being examined in the laboratory of the University of Chemical Technology in Prague.
+The findings will be known in October.